mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/bitcoin-forecasting.md

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-databases-sql.png)

-There are 4 databases, and the mysql database is the database that I've connected to Mindsdb.
+There are 4 databases, and the MySQL database is the database that I've connected to MindsDB.

-Let's check mysql database.
+Let's check the MySQL database.

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-tables-sql.png)

-There are 3 tables, and in this tutorial, we will use the bitcoin table.
+There are 3 tables, and in this tutorial, we will use the Bitcoin table.
-And let's check, what is inside this table.
+And let's check what is inside this table.

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-bitcoin-table.png)

-These tables have 5 columns date, open price, the highest price of the day, lowest price of the day, and close price.
+These tables have 5 columns: date, open price, the highest price of the day, lowest price of the day, and close price.
 The column we want to forecast is close price.

 ## Create the model

-Now, to create the model let's move to mindsdb database. and let's see what's inside.
+Now, to create the model let's move to MindsDB database. and let's see what's inside.

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/show-tables-sql-2.png)